Daniel-KM/Omeka-S-module-AnalyticsSnippet/README.md

 and/or at the end of admin pages.
 It can track json and xml requests too via sub-modules.

-It’s primarly designed for open source analytics platforms, like [Piwik] or [Open Web Analytics], but it can be used with any other competitor services like [Woopra], [Google Analytics] or [Heap Analytics], if you don’t fear to give the life of your visitors for free (or by paying) to people who manipulate and sell them with a big profit.
+It’s primarly designed for open source analytics platforms, like [Matomo (formerly Piwik)] or [Open Web Analytics], but it can be used with any other competitor services like [Woopra], [Google Analytics] or [Heap Analytics], if you don’t fear to give the life of your visitors for free or by paying to people who will manipulate them or sell them with a big profit.
 Any other javascript or html code can be added too.

-Sub-modules can be enabled too to track api json and xml calls, for example [Analytics Snippet Piwik].
+Sub-modules can be enabled too to track api json and xml calls, for example [Analytics Snippet Matomo/Piwik].

+**Important**: to get statistics on keywords used by visitors in search engines (Yahoo, Google, Bing, etc.) to find your site, you need to allow it via a specific account on each search engine.
+See [Matomo help for more information].

 Installation